Sunday, 31 May 2009

 l

-Rhyl’s pier stood opposite Church Street (or opposite Westminster Hotel if you like).
+Rhyl’s pier stood opposite Church Street.
 It opened in 1867 as The Victoria Pier under private ownership at a cost of £23,000.
-The oldest illustration may be the drawing or engraving shown above (TOP).
+The oldest illustration here would be the drawing or engraving at the top.

 In 1883, 1884 and 1890 the pier was damaged when steam packets crashed into it.
-There were further alarms and excursions such as those illustrated above: in 1907 a fire broke out in a palmist’s kiosk (CENTRE) and in 1909 the pier collapsed in the middle in the wake of a storm (BOTTOM).
+There were further alarms and excursions such as those illustrated above: in 1907 a fire broke out in a palmist’s kiosk, and in 1909 the pier collapsed in the middle in the wake of a storm.

 In 1913, Rhyl Urban District Council were able to buy the pier for just £1,000.
 The council closed it as unsafe and kept it closed for 17 years.
-In 1930 came revival under the name Rhyl Pier.
-This shorter version remained in service until 1966 before being carted away as scrap metal a few years later.
+In 1930 it was re-opened with the name Rhyl Pier.
+This was a shorter version which remained in service until 1966.
+A few years later it was carted away as scrap metal.

 Wednesday, 20 May 2009